lee-thomp/sh/README.md

 A shell parser, formatter, and interpreter.
 Supports [POSIX Shell], [Bash], and [mksh].
 Requires Go 1.23 or later.

+> [!NOTE]
+> This is my fork with some personal style tweaks.
+In particular I wanted to keep spaces before semicolons and to remove spaces between multiple patterns in case matches.

 ### Quick start

 To parse shell scripts, inspect them, and print them out, see the [syntax